-Recognizing that people with mental health needs often turn to their faith community for support, organizations all over the suburban area have been working in partnership with faith communities to better address the mental health needs of their members.
+Recognizing that people with mental health needs often turn to their faith community for support, organizations all over the Chicago and suburban area have been working in partnership with faith communities to better address the mental health needs of their members.
 For example:

 - The Hanover Township Mental Health Board conducted mental health and faith community workshops over several years.
 Workshop participants identified the need for further training on mental health issues.
 They are working to meet the needs for collaboration and for the sharing of accurate and helpful information in the faith communities.

 - The DuPage Faith and Mental Illness Network, which included SamaraCare (formerly Samaritan Interfaith Counseling Center), the local NAMI DuPage affiliate, DuPage County Health Department, parish nurses, hospitals, and mental health providers, since 1999 had organized depression screenings, worked to reduce stigma, and developed educational programming on mental illness for faith communities.

 - A grant to Advocate Good Samaritan Hospital funded a project to train cohorts of local faith communities over a two year period of time, with a separate track for clergy and a separate track for pastoral care staff and lay volunteers, which helped inspire our local efforts.